farbod271/ERL/README.md

 # **NEW VERSION**

-THE NEW VESRION CHECKS THE Availability automatICALLY.
-BUT YOU MUST SEND A COMMAND BEFORE THAT.
-WILL NOT ANNOUNE HERE AS OF YET.
-IF YOU KNOW HOW TO CODE ITS VIVIBLE IN THE SOURCECODE AND IT WORKS IF YOU FIGURE IT OUT
+The new version checks the availability automatically.
+But you must send a command before that. will not announce here as of yet. if you know how to code, it's visible in the source code, and it works when you figure it out.

 ## Getting Started

-To get started, follow these steps:
+To get started:

+use the Live bot under https://t.me/ERLcheckerbot\n use /look to check for availability\n use /fetch to fetch data that instant and check for availability

+#### or alternativaly
 1. Clone this repository to your local machine.
 2. Replace `variables.token` with your bot's token in the script.
 3. Run the script to check apartment availability.

-or just use the online bot under https://t.me/ERLcheckerbot use /look to check for availability use /fetch to fetch data that instant and check for availability